Struggling to keep yourself organised and focused?

-Whether you realise it or not, everything we possess in and around your life requires a decision from us.
+Whether you realise it or not, everything we possess in and around your life requires a decision from you.
 There’s literally thousands of micro-decisions our brain has to process everyday (consciously and subconsciously).

-However, we only have a limited amount of energy per day for all the things we’re trying to accomplish in our lives.
+However, we only have a limited amount of energy per day for all the things we’re trying to accomplish.

 That means, if we use (read: waste) our mental energy to process the clutter and disorganisation around us, we have less mental bandwidth, attention and focus for the things that really matter.

-Now you know why it’s important to declutter, stay organised, and understand how your environment affects your daily performance…
+Now you know why it’s important to declutter, to stay organised, and understand how your environment affects your performance…

-Let’s move onto the process I went through to create the transformation and results I wanted for myself.
+Let’s move onto the process I went through to create the results I wanted for myself.